yangliudev/AI-Sight/README.md

 1. The home page loads random images from `https://picsum.photos/`.
 2. The image gen page uses Hugging Face’s `FLUX.1-dev` model via the Inference API.
-3. Dynamic download links are made avaiable to the user for images that they wish to save.
+3. Dynamic download links are made available to the user for images that they wish to save.

 ---